 We encounter significant competition in all areas of our businesses and may be unable to compete effectively, which could result in reduced profitability and loss of market share.
 We actively compete with companies producing the same or similar products and, in some instances, with companies producing different products designed for the same uses.
 We encounter competition from both domestic and foreign sources in price, delivery, service, performance, product innovation and product recognition and quality, depending on the product involved.
 For some of our products, our competitors are larger and have greater financial resources than we do.
 As a result, these competitors may be better able to withstand a change in conditions within the industries in which we operate, a change in the prices of raw materials or a change in the economy as a whole.
-Our competitors can be expected to continue to develop and introduce new and enhanced products.
-Current and future consolidation among our competitors and customers also may cause a loss of market share as well as put downward pressure on pricing.
-Our competition.
+Our competitors can be expected to continue to develop and introduce new and enhanced products and more efficient production capabilities, which could cause a decline in market acceptance of our products.
+Current and future consolidation among our competitors and acustomers also may cause a loss of market share as well as put downward pressure on pricing.
+Our competitors could cause a reduction in the prices for some of our products as a result of intensified price competition.
 Competitive pressures can also result in the loss of major customers.
 If we cannot compete successfully, our business, financial condition and consolidated results of operations could be adversely affected.